limdog/Decentralised-Lottery-Front-End/README.md

-# Lottery (Raffle) Full-stack/Front end section using NextJS
+# Lottery (Raffle) Full-stack/Front end using NextJS

 Build a verifiably decentralised lottery, using chainlink random number and automatically sending the money to the winner.
 Full stack/Front End section.